LLNL/RAJA/docs/sphinx/user_guide/feature/scan.rst

 RAJA provides portable parallel scan operations, which are basic parallel algorithm building blocks.
 They are described in this section.

+Please see the :ref:`scan-label` tutorial section for usage examples of RAJA scan operations.

 -----------------
 Scan Operations
 -----------------